drbean/edit/steve/survey.md

 The secret of achievement is to hold a picture of a successful outcome in mind. - Henry David Thoreau.

+Begin to be now what you will be hereafter. - William James.

 1. What did you study in High School?
 1. What kind of jobs do you hope to have during your 2nd & 3rd years?
 2-3年級時希望有的工作
-1. Do you think your English listening skills聽力能力 will be important for any of those jobs?
+1. Do you think your English listening skills 聽力能力 will be important for any of those jobs?
-1. Do you think your English speaking skills口說能力 will be important for any of those jobs?
+1. Do you think your English speaking skills 口說能力 will be important for any of those jobs?
-1. Do you think your English writing skills寫作能力 will be important for any of those jobs?
+1. Do you think your English writing skills 寫作能力 will be important for any of those jobs?
 1. What kind of jobs do you hope to have during your 4th year?
 4年級時希望有的工作
 1. Do you think your English listening skills will be important for any of those jobs?
 1. Do you think your English speaking skills will be important for any of those jobs?
 1. Do you think your English writing skills will be important for any of those jobs?
-1. Within how many months after you graduate, do you << hope to >> begin work ? 畢業後幾個月內"希望" 開始工作
+1. Within how many months after you graduate, do you "hope to" begin work ? 畢業後幾個月內"希望" 開始工作
-1. Within how many months after you graduate, do you << expect to >> begin work ? 畢業後幾個月內 "預期" 可以開始工作
+1. Within how many months after you graduate, do you "expect to" begin work ? 畢業後幾個月內 "預期" 可以開始工作
-1. What kind of jobs do you <<hope to >>during your 1st year after you graduate?
+1. What kind of jobs do you "hope to" during your 1st year after you graduate?
 1. What kind of jobs do you expect to have during your 1st year after you graduate?
 1. Do you think your English speaking skills will be important for any of those jobs?
 1. Do you think your English listening skills will be important for any of those jobs?
 1. Do you think your English writing skills will be important for any of those jobs?
 1. What kind of jobs do you expect to have 2 - 4 years after you graduate?
-1. In the jobs you << expect to have >> during this time how important will these English skills be *
+1. In the jobs you "expect to have" during this time how important will these English skills be *

 	1. Reading
 	1. Listening